otabut/PowerLSS/Docs/setup.md

 Script files will be started in order according to their names.
 It is recommanded to prefix them with digits, for examples : _02.Run Notepad.ps1_

+### Customize code

+Put your own code in scripts located in `Helpers` subfolder if needed.

 ### Install PowerLSS scheduled task

 Use the **Install-PowerLSS** cmdlet to create the PowerLSS scheduled task